 Eating Out in Parramatta With Kids

-Parramatta’s Eat Street is wall to wall cafes and restaurants.
+Parramatta’s Eat Street is wall-to-wall cafes and restaurants.
 Just have a wander along Church Street between Phillip Street and the Parramatta River and you’ll be bowled over with the choice.
-And don’t forget there’s a Jamie’s Italian too, further up Church Street.
+And don’t forget there are more cafes and restaurants further up Church Street too.
 Trust me, you will NOT go hungry.

 The Macquarie Street Gatehouse High Tea Rooms